Our Areas of Expertise

 Sponsorship is Critical for the Advancement of Equity-Seeking Professionals

-Research also tells us that sponsorship is critical for catapulting the careers of professionals from equity-seeking communities, but only if it is done in an inclusive way.
+Research also tells us that sponsorship is critical for catapulting the careers of professionals from underrepresented communities, but only if it is done in an inclusive way.

-This research tells us that there is a sharp divide in the kinds of support white people, People of Color and Indigenous Peoples receive from senior colleagues.
+This research tells us that there is a sharp divide in the kinds of support White people, People of Color, and Indigenous Peoples receive from executive leaders.
 A few key findings from this report include:

-For People of Color and Indigenous Peoples, leaders are more likely to give advice on how they can “fix” they way they are perceived.
-For white people, leaders are more likely to provide impactful advocacy
+For People of Color and Indigenous Peoples, leaders are more likely to give advice on how they can “fix” the way they are perceived.
+For White people, leaders are more likely to provide impactful advocacy

-Given that bci has now conducted ground-breaking research on the impact of sponsorship on equity-seeking professionals, and co-authored a research report in this area, we offer in-depth training that teaches leaders and protégés how to attract, build and maintain sponsorship relationships across cultural differences.
+Given that bci has conducted ground-breaking research on the impact of sponsorship for underrepresented professionals, and co-authored a research report in this area, we offer in-depth training that teaches executive leaders and protégés how to attract, build, and maintain sponsorship relationships across cultural differences.

-We are passionate about empowering professionals from equity-seeking communities and for breaking down structural barriers in the workplace.
-Our specialized work with senior leadership teams and audiences from equity-seeking communities allows us to focus and tailor our sponsorship training to the needs of both sponsors and protegees.
-We focus on the “how” in order to help advance equity-seeking professionals into senior leadership roles.
+We are passionate about empowering professionals from underrepresented communities and breaking down structural barriers in the workplace.
+Our specialized work with executive leadership teams and audiences from underrepresented communities allows us to create tailored sponsorship training that meets the needs of both sponsors and protégés.
+We drill down into the “how” to help advance professionals from underrepresented communities into executive leadership roles.
 In our inclusive advocacy and sponsorship training, we focus on teaching:

 The difference between mentorship and sponsorship and why this matters